pawelzny/pawelzny.github.io/_posts/2018-02-19-celery-4-tasks-with-very-long-timeout.md

 ---
 layout: post
 title: "Celery 4 tasks with very long timeout"
+permalink: "/python/celery/2018/02/19/celery-4-tasks-with-very-long-timeout/"
 date: 2018-02-19 14:30:00 +0200
-categories: [python, celery]
+categories: [development]
-tags: [python, celery]
+tags: [python, celery, queue]
+description: >-
+  Working with Celery tasks which required very long timeout.
 ---

 Delaying tasks is not obvious and as always when Celery comes in we must take care about few things.

 <div class="alert alert-info">
     <i class="fas fa-info-circle"></i> <strong>INFO</strong><br>
     This article is about Celery 4.0 and 4.1.
 If you come from the future, this may also apply to you.
 </div>

 ## Countdown